-- Enhance their knowledge on the historical context that led to the birth of democracy;
+- Enhance their knowledge of the historical context that led to the birth of democracy;

 - Comprehend the value and relevance of ancient democratic regimes for modern societies;

-- Overview the evolution of democratic political systems through time;
+- Overview of the evolution of democratic political systems through time;

 - Familiarize themselves with the “Competences for democratic culture” (CDC) model of the European Council;